 If you believe you may have contracted Coronavirus, you can check your symptoms via NHS 111’s online symptom checker, here.

-The UK Government has a helpful online Coronavirus hub, here, full of information and latest updates.
+The UK Government has an online Coronavirus hub, here, full of information and latest updates.

 Support for employees